vicinityh2020/vicinity-agent/docs/ADAPTER.md

 ${adapter-endpoint}/custom/adapter-object-id/path-to/property-unique-identifier
 ```

-The same pattern is applied for both **read/write_links** and for all interaction patterns.
+The same pattern is applied for both **read/write_link** and for all interaction patterns.

-The **!!!IMPORTANT!!!** is, that thing description allows to specify the links as the array of **href** objects.
-In current implementation, Agent uses only the first link!

 ## Consumption of events